Best Of18 min read

 Pros

-• Best-in-class visual UX — nothing else comes close for pure aesthetics
+• Best-in-class visual design — nothing else matches it for pure aesthetics

-• Monday dev is a meaningful agile addition
+• Monday dev is a meaningful addition for agile teams

 Cons

-• No free tier, which is a real barrier for startups and small teams
+• No free tier, which matters for startups and small teams testing

-• Minimum 3-user billing on all plans (annoying for small teams testing it)
+• Minimum 3-user billing on all plans (annoying for smaller teams)

-• Deep agile features still trail Jira and Linear
+• Deep agile features still lag behind Jira and Linear

 6. Notion — Best for Documentation-Heavy Product Teams